MarioEscalante13/Final_Project/README.md

 The other feature of the project gives the possibility to the user to upload an ultrasound image, which will output whether it results as Malignant or Benign (using a Xception model).

 There is a testfile included to try it out manually.
 Also, I've included the best performant models that managed to save as an H5 file.
+(unfortunately the H5 file for the Xception model is too big to be uploaded.
+Therefore, it will have to be personally requested)